c-meier/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/report.md

 The reverse proxy is configured so that only request having `demo.res.local` as host are forwarded to the content providers; so the host name resolution of the client must be configured to resolve `demo.res.local` to the ip address of the host of the docker container.

-This configuration use hardcoded ip address for its forwarding, therefore the docker environment must be cleaned up and the container must be started in the correct order.
+This configuration use hardcoded ip address for its forwarding, therefore the docker environment must be cleaned up and the containers must be started in the correct order.

 ```sh
 	# Start step 1